 And this is just a casual communication.
 The hardest challenge for me is communicating in a nonviolent way in my family circle — with my wife being target No 1.
 It’s not that we had disputes all the time, but it’s very strange that I am being most critical with the person I know best.
 Maybe you have a similar experience, maybe not.
 She will serve as a rule of being successful with the new non-violent communication habit, or not

 It’s an experiment, a tough one, and I know I will fail.
-However, failing in this case means to realise that something has been wrong and could or should be done better next time.
-You’ll read again about the results at the end of 2020 — habe a great start in the new decade!
+However, failing, in this case, means to realize that something has been wrong and could or should be done better next time.
+You’ll read again about the results at the end of 2020 — have a great start in the new decade!